Skip to Content

 It may sound obvious, but you must wear your hearing aids frequently to receive the full benefits they offer.
 This can sometimes feel like a challenge if your hearing aids don't feel comfortable to wear right away.
 At the start, you might be constantly aware that they are in your ears, but that feeling will go away in a few days.

-Soon you'll develop your new natural soundscape and start to recognise and appreciate the simple things in your every day that you might have missed or not heard in a while - like running taps and those annoying creaky stairs!
+Soon you'll develop your new natural soundscape and start to recognise and appreciate the simple things in your everyday life that you might have missed or not heard in a while - like running taps and those annoying creaky stairs!
+Birds singing, the click of your kettle switching off, rain on windows - these "rediscovered" sounds often bring genuine joy.

 2. Keep talking